How to move to the Netherlands

 Citizens can vote in national elections (residents only at the local/EU level), and there's no military service requirement.

-Tax obligations remain the same, and global income must be declared if you’re a resident for tax purposes.
+Tax obligations remain the same — global income must be declared if you're a tax resident of the Netherlands.

 Long-term financial planning